epiverse-trace/git-rstudio-basics/episodes/01-basics.md

 ::::::::::::::::: callout

 We can use `Git` to track changes of these plain text files.
-However, for [plain-text data files](https://www.r4epi.com/importing-plain-text-files.html) (like `.csv` and `.tsv`) we prefer different version control systems.
+However, for [plain text data files](https://www.r4epi.com/importing-plain-text-files.html) (like `.csv` and `.tsv`) we prefer different version control systems.

 :::::::::::::::::::::::::